phtea/GTY/README.md

 ---

-This is a basic setup for the SuccessYaTrackerBot.
+This is a basic setup for the SuccessYaTrackerTGBot.
 Adjust the `.env` file settings and Python dependencies as needed for your specific environment.